d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

           f'bleu {d2l.bleu(translation, fra, k=2):.3f}')
 ```

-Let us visualize the Transformer attention weights when translating the last English sentence into French.
+Let us visualize the transformer attention weights when translating the last English sentence into French.
 The shape of the encoder self-attention weights
 is (number of encoder layers, number of attention heads, `num_steps` or number of queries, `num_steps` or number of key-value pairs).